ibm-cloud-docs/codeengine/cmd_defs.md

 :   The name of the project.
 This value is required if `--id` is not specified.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--tag`, `-t`
 :   A label to assign to your project.
 The label must be 128 characters or fewer and can contain letters, numbers, spaces ( ), periods (.), colons (:), underscores (\_), and hyphens (-).
 Specify one label per `--tag` option; for example, `--tag tagA --tag tagB`.
-This value is optional.
+This value is *optional*.

 `--tag-rm`, `--trm`
 :   Remove a label assigned to your project.
 Specify one label per `--tag-rm` option; for example, `--tag-rm tagA --tag-rm tagB`.
-This value is optional.
+This value is *optional*.